alexandre-touret/api-first-workshop/docs/workshop.md

 ![start codespace](./img/start_build_codespace.png)

-When a messages invites you making a URL public, select and validate it.
+When a message invites you making a URL public, select and validate it.

-Wait until the codespace is ready.
+Wait until the codeSpace is ready.

 ![build codespace](./img/build_codespace.png)

 During the first startup, the maven build is automatically started.
-Please wait until it is finished.
+Please wait until it is completely finished.

 ### 🛠 Start the app